henryburon/henryburon.github.io/_posts/2024-09-01-jpl_internship.md

 *Note: JPL cleared this content for public release.*

+See story on the MSR website: <a href="https://www.mccormick.northwestern.edu/robotics/inside-our-program/stories/2024/navigating-hazardous-terrain-at-nasas-jet-propulsion-laboratory.html" target="_blank">Navigating Hazardous Terrain at NASA's Jet Propulsion Laboratory</a>

 # Overview

 I worked as a Robotics Software Intern at NASA's Jet Propulsion Laboratory in the Robotic Mobility group (347F) during Summer 2024.